What Happens If You Drink 100% Pure Water? Is Pure Water Bad for You?

 It has a brain function effect and even leads to brain damage when used excessively.
 Its symptoms include headache, confusion, nausea, and in severe cases, seizures.

 Of course, that’s in extreme cases.
-But still, it shows how sensitive the body really is to balance.
+But it still shows how sensitive the body is to balance.

 Blood Sodium Dips

 The most vulnerable among them are sportspersons.
-When the body loses massive amounts of sweat, the body also loses sodium and electrolytes.
+When the body loses massive amounts of sweat, it also loses sodium and electrolytes.

-If the individual later consumes ultra-pure water or large amounts of distilled water rather than fluids rich in electrolytes, the blood sodium dips very rapidly.
+If the individual later consumes ultra-pure water or large amounts of distilled water instead of fluids rich in electrolytes, the blood sodium level drops very rapidly.

 This leads to an imbalance and disruption of muscle contraction, nerve impulses, and general health.